Pain

 Pain Scales

-Unidimensional or single-dimensional pain scales are scales which only measure one item, the intensity of an individual’s pain.
+Unidimensional (single-dimensional pain scales) only measure one factor: the intensity of pain.
 This type of pain scale is extremely useful when gauging acute pain.
-In cases of chronic pain, it can oversimplify the pain that an individual is experiencing.
-Examples of this type of pain scale include: Visual Analog Scale (VAS), Wong-Baker Scale, and Numeric Rating Scales (NRS).
+However, in cases of chronic pain, the information asked and provided can oversimplify the pain experience.
+Examples of unidimensional pain scales include the Visual Analog Scale (VAS), the Wong-Baker Scale, and Numeric Rating Scales (NRS).

-Multidimensional pain scales are by their nature more complex to fill out and take more time to complete.
-These scales can measure everything from pain intensity, pain type, pain location, effect on mood, anxiety, depression, and every day function.
-This type of scale is much more appropriate for individuals with chronic pain, instead of single-dimensional scales.
-Examples of this type of pain scale include: McGill pain questionnaire (MPQ), Brief pain inventory (BPI), and Indiana Polyclinic combined pain scale (IPCPS).
+Multidimensional pain scales are more complex and take more time to complete.
+These scales can measure various factors, such as pain intensity, pain type, pain location, mood changes, anxiety levels, depression symptoms, and everyday functioning.
+This type of scale is more detailed and a better measure of chronic pain than a single-dimensional scale.
+Examples of multidimensional pain scales include the McGill Pain Questionnaire (MPQ), the Brief Pain Inventory (BPI), and the Indiana Polyclinic Combined Pain Scale (IPCPS).